-The OnApp Cloud 6.1 release provides numerous features and improvements.
+The OnApp Cloud 6.5 provides new features and improvements.
 You can find the list of all key enhancements at Release Notes.

 Please note that in OnApp 6.5, the support status of Xen changes to End of Support.
 We will no longer develop features for Xen or provide full support for Xen compute resources in OnApp clouds.
 That is why we recommend you migrate your VSs from Xen to KVM.
 CentOS 6 also reached the End of Life and is no longer supported.
 You may upgrade to CentOS 7.

 The new onboarding wizard helps admin without deep product knowledge configure initial users and buckets.
 With this new wizard, you can compare your buckets, configure a new bucket, and create users and assign them to a bucket.
 The wizard is available at Control Panel > Admin > Buckets & Users menu.

 With the new infrastructure wizard, you can configure initial compute, storage, and networking resources on the cloud in an easier way.
 Now you need just to fill out a few simple forms and provide access credentials for connection to your servers.
 To access the wizard go to your Control Panel > Admin > Infrastructure Wizard menu.

 We introduced a more consistent approach for password encryption.
 Accordingly, we updated the name and structure of the OnApp database dump file.

 API Key Management

 Now you can restrict the users from using plain password authentication for API access by system configuration.
 You can also create multiple API keys for different scenarios, up to 100 API keys per user, to increase security.

 We started to support NSX-T, the next-generation software-defined networking solution from VMware.
 While NSX-V is limited only to vSphere, NSX-T does not require vCenter Server deployment.
 Besides, NSX-V is reaching its end of life so that we recommend our VMware customers switch to NSX-T.